redwoodjs/redwood/docs/docs/app-configuration-redwood-toml.md

 which you could use the only permit uploads smaller than a certain size by checking the `content-length` or the `content-type` to permit certain image types.

+Please refer to this list of [Common MIME types](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types) you may want to support.

 :::important
 Note that Fastify file uploads only work in a serverful deploy where your application serves the api-server.